edgeandnode/contracts-challenge/README.md

 #### Goal

 Design and code a contract for ETHPool, take all the assumptions you need to move forward.
+Think about the most gas-efficient implementation you can.

 You can use any development tools you prefer: Hardhat, Truffle, Brownie, Solidity, Vyper.